The Mission of the NC14

 Jeanneau's NC Series is intended to be an affordable, practical boat for a family and its guests to enjoy the pleasures of the water and sun.
 At 45' this model can do a bigger and better job of both of these things than her two smaller sisters.
 The builder envisions the boat as an "apartment on the water."

+This boat has an underwater wedge shape which is a bit more exaggerated than usual.
+The builder tells us that this design enables the boat to have a lower bow rise in a wider range of speed.
 The NC14 is sharp and shallow forward, then the bottom shape extends out to have wide, relatively shallow stern sections.
 The wide stern has the advantage of added buoyancy aft where it is needed to support the Volvo Penta D4 IPS400 or optional D6 IPS500 diesels, and the shallow V means that the hull will be easier to push.
 The beam will also add stability and helps keep the draft to just 3'5", which is an ideal depth for places like the Bahamas, the west coast of Florida and the Baltic Sea. ●

 When we compare the NC14 to other express cruisers in her length, we find that she is lighter than many of them.
 This helps with her draft and also means that she will be easier to power.

 Boats that are lightweight require less horsepower to achieve the desired cruising speeds.
 That means that the NC14 can have smaller, lighter engines such as its twin Volvo Penta 300-hp D4s.

 There are few boats this size that can convert so many aspects of the boat to a secondary use.
 Some examples: her U-shaped seating on the aft deck converts into a large sun pad, the booth seating in the wheelhouse on the main deck can become an aft-facing lounger, and the queen bed in the forward cabin can be split into two single berths.

 Here Comes The Sun